 About the Artist:

 Debra Disman is a Los Angeles-based artist known for her work inspired by books, both as a solo practitioner and in the public sphere of community engagement.
 As a maker and teaching artist, she creates work and projects that push the book's body and boundaries into new media and materials, inviting altered ways of viewing the world and how we inhabit it.

 Her work is shown in multiple museums, galleries, universities, and libraries.
 Disman is the recipient of a 2016-17 WORD: Artist Grant / Bruce Geller Memorial Prize and was a Studio Resident at the Camera Obscura Art Lab in Santa Monica in 2018.
 Disman is a local Artist-In-Residence at 18th Street Arts Center in Santa Monica and a 2021-22 Santa Monica Artist Fellow.

-Accompanying Publication: ReflectSpace is publishing an artist book by Disman titled “Concurrencies: Charlotte Salomon and Eva Hesse: Genius, Trauma and Creative Imagination.”
-The artist book has grown out of Disman’s research and is an intuitive and fleeting reflection on the lives, works, and imaginations of Salomon and Hesse.
-This book will be free to the public and available at ReflectSpace while supplies last.
+Accompanying Publication: ReflectSpace published an artist book by Disman titled “Concurrencies: Charlotte Salomon and Eva Hesse: Genius, Trauma and Creative Imagination.”
+The artist book grew out of Disman’s research and is an intuitive and fleeting reflection on the lives, works, and imaginations of Salomon and Hesse.
+This book is free to the public and available at ReflectSpace while supplies last.

 Excerpt from "Concurrencies":

 My research was based on their shared experience of trauma and loss through the Jewish Holocaust, their remarkably similar family traumas (both lost their mothers to suicide as children), and most centrally, their invention of new forms of visual art through which I posit they attempt to cope with these traumas.

 In addition to their early deaths, each had a powerful emotional involvement with a charismatic male-identifying artist who proved to be influential, even pivotal in the development of their work